What Is the Difference Between a Proxy and a VPN?

 In this case, only the traffic from that window or application will go through the proxy server.
 If you send data from another application on your device – a torrenting client, for example – your true IP address will be visible to anyone spying on your activity.

-It’s expensive to maintain a secure and reliable server network, so good VPN services usually cost money.
+It’s expensive to maintain a secure and reliable server network, so high-quality VPN services usually cost money.
 While safe free VPN services do exist, they usually come with data usage caps, slow speeds, and other limitations.

 Web proxies are mostly free, and they’re often very limited as a result.
 They may have poor or non-existent customer support, lackluster security, slow speeds, and their servers can be highly-congested.